samverms/Kadouri/docs/docs/api/overview.md

 # API Overview

-PACE CRM provides a RESTful API built with Express and TypeScript.
+Kadouri CRM provides a RESTful API built with Express and TypeScript.

 ## Base URL